Football in Albania: Albania at the UEFA Euro 2016

 Albania qualified for the UEFA Euro 2016 held in France.
 They were drawn in a strong group with the host France, Switzerland and Romania.
-In their second ever campaign Albania started his first Groupstage Match against Switzerland.
-Despite being 0-1 down after an unlucky conceded goal from F.Schär in the 5th minute.
+In their second ever campaign Albania started their first Groupstage Match against Switzerland.
+Despite being 0–1 down after an unlucky conceded goal from F.Schär in the 5th minute.
 Albania did play a strong match even though with 10 men because Lorik Cana got a red card for holding the ball with his hand in the 36th minute.
 Albania did everything in the second half and had 6 minutes before the end an amazing chance to equalize in the closing stage of the match, to get a deserved draw but Shkelzen Gashi missed a sitter in front off the goal.
 Despite that the Albanian team was praised by the football community for their strong performance.
 Albania would play against France in their second group game.
 Until the end Albania hold in Marseille a strong 0–0 draw but in the end Albania conceded two goals from Antoine Griezmann and Dimitri Payet to lose in the end with 2–0.
 Albania would face in their last Groupstage match Romania.
 Albania would win this match with 0–1 by a beautiful header scored by Armando Sadiku in the 43rd minute.
 In the second half Albania defended the result and secured their first win after 50 years in a UEFA European Championship in their history.
 However, the team finished last among the third-placed teams and didn't progress beyond the group stage.

 In 2020, Albania won for the first time a group by finishing first in group 4 of UEFA Nations League C. Albania also won a spot for the play-offs of 2022 World Cup and was promoted in UEFA Nations League B.